zmadscientist/OjitoDiscoveries/README.md

     <img src="images/Burro_AlloTibia_nFrags.png" title ="3D Burro - Allosaurus Fibula tip and Frags" width="300">
 </a>

-Rotate the boulder down 90 degrees with a a mouse and zoom in or out with a scroll wheel, or translate with a SHIFT Mouse until you can clearly view the partially exposed claw of an allosaur!
-Now in the New Mexico Museum of Natural Hostory Annex!
+Rotate the boulder down 90 degrees with a a mouse and zoom in or out with a scroll wheel, or translate with a SHIFT mouse until you can clearly view the partially exposed claw of an allosaur!
+Now in the New Mexico Museum of Natural History Annex!

 Most probably an Allosaurus fibula proximal end.